prometheus/proposals/proposals/0060-ct-storage.md

 ## Goals

 * [MUST] Prometheus can reliably store, query, ingest and export cumulative start timestamp (ST) information (long term plan for [PROM-29](https://github.com/prometheus/proposals/blob/main/proposals/0029-created-timestamp.md#:~:text=For%20those%20reasons%2C%20created%20timestamps%20will%20also%20be%20stored%20as%20metadata%20per%20series%2C%20following%20the%20similar%20logic%20used%20for%20the%20zero%2Dinjection.))
-* [SHOULD] Prometheus can reliably store, query, ingest and export delta start time information.
+* [MUST] Prometheus can reliably store, query, ingest and export delta start time information.
 This unblocks [PROM-48 delta proposal](https://github.com/prometheus/proposals/pull/48).
 Notably adding delta feature later on should ideally not require another complex storage design or implementation.
 * [SHOULD] Overhead of the solution should be minimal--initial overhead target set to maximum of 10% CPU, 10% of memory and 15% of disk space.
 * [SHOULD] Improve complexity/tech-debt of TSDB on the way if possible.
 * [SHOULD] Complexity of consuming STs should be minimal (e.g. low amount of knowledge needed to use it).